 Sending Targeted Email Marketing

-Your subject line is magnetic and your email is well-personalized and ready to go.
+Your subject line is magnetic and your email is well-personalized.
 What now?

 Even though it doesn’t sound like a cold email, it still is, which means you need to use the right software to send it.